This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 After the main tour, you’ve got the option to visit the gift shop and sample a few more items, such as bourbon and moonshine that aren’t made on-site.
 You can also order a cocktail if you like.

-This was a fun stop on the craft bourbon tour and definitely one of the more unique spots we’ve visited!
+This was a fun stop and definitely one of the more unique spots we’ve visited!

 Leave a Comment: